scarescrow/TechSentiments/README.md

 # News Classifier using KNN and Naive Baye's Classifier

-This is a set of simple machine learning algorithm which scrapes news websites and classifies them.
+This is a set of simple machine learning algorithms which does sentiment analysis on tweets relating to tech companies.
 Algorithms used are:

-1. KNN
-2. Naive Baye's
+1. Naive Baye's
-3. K-Means
+2. SVM

-#### Brief Descriptions of the algorithms
+#### Brief Descriptions of the proceedure

-* **KNN / Naive Baye's:** For this, first we train the algorithm with a predefined set of tech articles and non-tech articles from the New York Times, and the Washington Post by scraping their respective websites.
-After that, we can provide a test article from another blog (Doxy Donkey), and the algorithm will label it as either 'tech' or 'non-tech'.

-* **K-Means:** This is a clustering algorithm that is unsupervised.
-First, we scrape all the articles from DoxyDonkey.
-Then, we vectorize it using TF-IDF, and then we apply the K-Means algorithm to it, to form 5 clusters.
+* Downloaded the [Niek Sanders Tweet Sentiment Corpus](http://www.sananalytics.com/lab/twitter-sentiment/) which has over 5000 labelled tweets related to the tech industry.
+* Take a search term from the user, and use twitter api to download 100 tweets related to it.
+* Use Naive Baye's and SVM classifier to separately train the algorithm using the downloaded corpus.
+* Use the trained classifier to classify the set of 100 downloaded tweets.
+* Take a majority vote on the classified tweets

 ## Special Packages used

 Scikit Learn
 NLTK
-BeautifulSoup
+twitter

 ## License